CW Programs / Interfaces

 window, the following interfaces will start automatically:

-The last CW decoder configured (Cw Get or CW
+The last CW decoder configured (Cw Get, CW

 one or another by selecting the preferred CW decoder in Options |CW -